veracitylab/veracitylab.github.io/01_about.md

 <section>
 	<h3 class="major">Purpose</h3>
-    <p> Veracity Lab provides independent research and outcomes to complement and feed into commercially driven research.
-We intend to be the Aotearoa equivalent of the Turing Institute and Ada Lovelace Institute.  </p>
+    <p> Veracity Lab facilitates deep and inclusive conversations across all
+areas of society about our digital future, and provides capabilities to incubate and undertake research and development work at the bleeding edge of values-based and human-centered technology.  </p>

 </section>